Lemon-lime soda and club soda work together with vodka to create a satisfying and harmoniously simple cocktail.

 When introduced to the Vodka Press, I was immediately struck by its use of two different types of soda.
 I must’ve been living in a pineapple under the sea for never having come across a drink like this before.
 As simple as the concept is, this was the first time I experienced it.
 In fact, I had never experienced so much fizz flying up my nose until I took my first sip.
 The Vodka Press was the bubbliest beverage I had ever imbibed.

 Naturally, my imagination started to work overtime.
-It’s called a Vodka Press, so my brain automatically created images of waves of club soda and walls of Sprite or 7-Up “pressing” up against the vodka from either side, literally making the spirit’s flavor pop forward.
+It’s called a Vodka Press, so my brain automatically created images of waves of club soda and walls of Sprite or 7UP “pressing” up against the vodka from either side, literally making the spirit’s flavor pop forward.
 That had to be where this cocktail got its name, right?
+Wrong.

-The Press portion of the drink’s name comes from another cocktail, the Presbyterian.
-That beverage, as old as the 1890s, mixed scotch or rye-whiskey with ginger-ale and club soda.
-The name either came from the Scottish origins of the church itself, or as a tongue-in-cheek joke referencing the teetotaler lifestyle of many devoutly religious folk.
+The “press” portion of the drink’s name comes from another cocktail, the Presbyterian.
+That beverage, as old as the 1890s, mixed Scotch or rye whiskey with ginger ale and club soda.
+The name either came from the Scottish origins of the church itself or as a tongue-in-cheek joke referencing the teetotaler lifestyle of many devoutly religious folk.
+Anyway, Press is short for Presbyterian.

 What is the Best Vodka to Use in a Vodka Press?

 You can play around with the different flavored vodkas that are on the shelf at your local grocery store or spirit shop, but I like to let the soft drink and club soda mixture in this cocktail do the tasty work.
-Choosing a good mid-to-top shelf grain or wheat-distilled vodka adds the right spicy notes that lie just below the citrus of the fizzy ingredients.
+Choosing a good mid-to-top shelf grain- or wheat-distilled vodka adds the right spicy notes that lie just below the citrus of the fizzy ingredients.
 This drink is best when it leans on the lighter and fresher side of flavor country.

 Ingredients